hsbalar/docs-starter/README.md

 export const Organization = `Your Organization key`;
 ```

+#### 1. You will only able to see all the instances that you have authenticated for element.
-#### 1. Node API is supports only for documents related elements it can be extended for other types.
+#### 2. Node API is supports only for documents related elements it can be extended for other types.
-#### 2. OAuth2 login and creation of instance of element can be handled from UI app for any elements.
+#### 3. OAuth2 login and creation of instance of element can be handled from UI app for any elements.
-#### 3. User have login API for console then no need to specify static User & Organization keys.
+#### 4. User have login API for console then no need to specify static User & Organization keys.
-#### 4. To connect other elements API Can be extended
+#### 5. To connect other elements API Can be extended
-#### 5. Node API for documents has only required params,for optional can be extended further
+#### 6. Node API for documents has only required params,for optional can be extended further